-The quickly implemented best practice project and portfolio solution based on Project for the Web and other Microsoft O365 standards.
+This quickly implemented, best-practice project and portfolio solution is based on Project for the Web and other Microsoft O365 standards.

 Unlike Project Online, then new Microsoft Project Plan 1 is not based on SharePoint, but rather on O365 Groups and the Common Data Service (CDS).
 This provides users with a platform that can be extensively adapted to their individual requirements using Power Apps, Power BI and Power Automate.
 New entities such as risks, issues and other lists can be created and analyzed in connection with the new service’s projects and tasks.

 These following limits are sufficient for small to medium-sized projects and should not be a problem for simple use cases:

 From day one, Microsoft offers a free report pack for Power BI with a number of useful reports.
 Some of them display portfolio level information across all projects.